 some stores even offer styling services if you aren’t sure what you want.
 Finally, remember that your accessories should always complement but never distract from your clothing items.

 The big piece of advice I would give is that it doesn’t have to be overwhelming and you don’t have to spend a lot of money.
-In fact, I generally find myself drawn more towards cheap accessories, especially if they bring a little attitude into my outfits.
+In fact, I generally find myself drawn more toward cheap accessories, especially if they bring a little attitude into my outfits.

 And don’t let anyone tell you otherwise these accessories can absolutely make or break your outfit With that said, here are my favorite ways to style articles of clothing with affordable and trendy accessories.